wamp-proto/wamp-proto/testsuite/README.md

 - Implementations MAY produce other valid representations not yet documented (contributors should add these as new variants)

 **For Deserialization** (Bytes → Message):
-- An implementation MUST successfully deserialize **all** byte variants to the same abstract message
+- An implementation MUST successfully deserialize **at least one** byte variant to the abstract message
+- Variants the implementation *cannot* decode (e.g. an alternative encoding produced by a different implementation or library version — see the `ubjson` example above) are **skipped**, not treated as failures
-- All variants MUST produce identical attribute values
+- Every variant the implementation *can* decode MUST produce identical attribute values
-- Deserialized message MUST validate against **at least one** validation code block
+- Each successfully deserialized message MUST validate against **at least one** validation code block

 **Example Test Logic**: